recursivezero/assignment/README.md

 the tabel data showing is showing in below canvas Image with the option of download them

 ![json](public/assets/images/jsondata.png)
- This section consists of the data stored in backend
+ This section consists of the data stored in backends